chriswillphoto/project0/README.md

 ## Built Using

-Howler.js - A library that helps with playing .
+Howler.js - A library that helps with playing sounds.

 jQuery